Teaching someone to drive can take time, but getting them behind the wheel at every opportunity can help.

 Make sure your car is ready for the road

-It’s important to ensure your car is ready for teaching someone to drive – otherwise, the learner themselves could end up with penalty points on their licence.
+It’s important to make sure your car is ready for teaching someone to drive.
+Otherwise, the learner themselves could end up with penalty points on their licence.

 Your car must:

-If you're going to teach someone how to drive, you need to know what you’re doing.
+If you're going to teach someone how to drive, make sure you're refreshed on the latest driving laws.

-Depending on how long you’ve had your licence, the driving test may have changed drastically since you tore off your L-plates.
+Depending on how long you’ve had your licence, the driving test might've changed since you tore off your L-plates.

 The current driving test includes: